API-First Payment Infrastructure: Building Financial Products on Programmable Rails

 Verification API

-Before making payouts, verify beneficiary details using our Verification API.
-Bank account verification uses a penny drop (₹1 transfer and reversal) to confirm account number, IFSC, and account holder name.
-UPI ID verification confirms that a VPA is valid and returns the linked name.
-PAN verification validates format and returns the registered name.
-These checks reduce payout failures caused by incorrect beneficiary details by over 90%.
+Bank account verification uses a one rupee transfer and reversal to confirm the account number, IFSC code, and account holder name.
+UPI verification confirms that a virtual payment address is valid and returns the linked name.
+PAN verification checks the format and returns the registered name.

 Accounts and Balance API

-API-first infrastructure enables you to build sophisticated financial products without managing banking relationships or payment infrastructure directly.
-Examples include:
+API first infrastructure allows companies to create advanced financial products without managing banking relationships directly.

 Performance and Reliability